 After the expectations and policies are communicated, you and your team will need to align on a message.
 This will be largely influenced by your brand’s voice and messaging style prior to the crisis.
 If you have a fun, upbeat tone, then you probably want to align on a message that incorporates hope, positivity, and gratefulness.

 Your message will serve as your North Star for all communications that follow during the time of crisis.
 It gives you a benchmark to weigh your messages against.
 “Does this communicate our message clearly?”
 “How could this be misinterpreted?”
 These are the questions you need to answer before publishing anything.

-Communications will also include any digital marketing strategies you have implemented or are planning to.
-Your content marketing should shift towards helpfulfuness based on current circumstances.
-If your paid advertising campaigns don’t align with your message nor do they serve as a priority, pause them.
+Communications will also include any digital marketing strategies you have implemented or planned.
+Your content marketing should shift towards helpfulness based on current circumstances.
+If your paid advertising campaigns don’t align with your message, nor do they serve as a priority, pause them.
 Evaluate every single aspect of your digital marketing to avoid any miscommunications.